 November 28, 2024

-An event every year that begins at 12:00 am on day last of November, repeating indefinitely
+An event every year that begins at 12:00 am on day fourth of November, repeating indefinitely

 Happy Thanksgiving from JMC!